Antonique Smith: Life and career

-She was on the Act on Climate tour with the Hip Hop Caucus and sang for the Pope's climate rally in Washington, D.C.
+Smith is also a passionate environmentalist with a focus on climate and environmental justice.
+She appeared on the first ever album about climate change titled H.O.M.E.
+(Heal Our Mother Earth).
+She was on the Act on Climate tour with the Hip Hop Caucus and sang for the Pope's climate rally in Washington, D.C. and many other events over the years.
+Smith was dubbed the voice of the climate movement by Bill McKibben.
 She was also the voice of Virgin Mobile USA.

 Music

 The rapper Nas mentioned Smith on his single "Nasty" that appears on his 2012 album Life Is Good.
 She made a cameo in the video for that song.
 Smith starred in Rick Ross' "Amsterdam" music video which got over 8 million views in its first two days of release.
-"Amsterdam" is a song from Ross's album God Forgives, I Don't.

 Smith released her debut single, "Hold Up Wait a Minute (Woo Woo)" on 9:23 Music Group.
-The video was directed by Larenz Tate and co-stars actor Lance Gross and Vine star King Bach and was released on December 2, 2014 on Essence Online.
+The video was directed by Larenz Tate and co-stars actor Lance Gross and social media star King Bach and was released on December 2, 2014 on Essence Online.
 The single was nominated for a Grammy Award for Best Traditional R&B Performance at the 57th Annual Grammy Awards.

 In 2015 she released the EP Love Is Everything, which was funded by Kickstarter in 2012 and raised over $50,000 in 30 days from her fans.

-She co-wrote her Grammy-nominated single and theme for the television show Shots Fired.
+She co-wrote her Grammy-nominated single and also the single and theme song for the television show Shots Fired along with other original songs that appeared on the show and vocalized on the score in the riot scene of Episode 6 composed by Terence Blanchard.